 When I moved back in March 2016, it was nice to know that so many new places had opened.
 Sure, Nottingham is no Manchester (but then, where is?), but there are actually some good cocktail bars around!

-I think the best bars in Nottingham are in the Hockley area; which is where I’ll usually head to if I’m going for a proper night out.
+The best bars in Nottingham are right in the city centre; so I’ll always head there if I’m going for a proper night out.
 There are several really good places to go (although unfortunately there are a distinct lack of hipsters).

 These are my best bars in Nottingham!